 How Does Filling a Cavity Prevent a Root Canal?

 Eventually, a cavity will expose the pulp inside the tooth, and the area where its extremely sensitive nerve tissue sits.
-Filling a cavity sooner rather than later stops it from growing and protects the pulp, preventing the need for a root canal down the road.
+Filling a cavity as soon as possible stops it from growing and protects the pulp, preventing the need for a root canal down the road.

 But without a filling, the cavity will grow deeper and deeper until the pulp becomes infected by the bacteria from plaque and tartar.
 This causes severe pain and usually leads to an abscess.
 When the decay reaches this point, a root canal is necessary to save the tooth.